TomPlano/MagicCave/README.md

 accounts of the contents of the cave and each had the treasure to back up their claims.
 It was finally determined that a more magical approach must be taken, and a team of skilled wizards was dispatched, in the hopes that the secretes of the cave would be made clear.
 It was to no avail however.
-All the was determined was that the cave was indeed changing its contents periodically and the mechanism was unknown.
+All that was determined was that the cave was indeed changing its contents periodically and the mechanism was unknown.
 During this time treasure, monsters and even other people were discovered within the cave, all of which had no idea of the